chadspix/tube-invaders/README.md

 Inspired by the  **Tube Invaders** visual concept created for **Phish at the Sphere**, Las Vegas 2026.

-To whoever designed the original Sphere Tube Invaders artwork — you are brilliant.
+To whomever designed the original Sphere Tube Invaders artwork — you are brilliant.
 Thank you for the inspiration. 🍩

 **My First show:** Halloween 1995 — Rosemont Horizon, Chicago, IL Phish performed The Who's *Quadrophenia* in full.
 Fishman wore a hot dog suit.
 Bluty 's dad Herb brought us to the show.
-The rest is history.
+The The rest is history.
+Mike Gordon used to be my cousin.
+Id love to go to see phish rhis weekend if anyone woukd love to gift a package 😊
 ---

 ## Sharing